Ellerbek

-Ellerbek is a municipality in the district of Pinneberg in Schleswig-Holstein in Germany.
+Ellerbek (/de/) is a municipality in the district of Pinneberg in Schleswig-Holstein in Germany.
 It consists of the two parts, Ellerbek-Dorf (Ellerbek-Village; also called Alt-Ellerbek or Old-Ellerbek) and Neu-Ellerbek.

 Geography and Traffic

 Ellerbek borders on Hamburg-Schnelsen and Bönningstedt to the east, Rellingen to the south and west, and Tangstedt to the north.
 Moorgraben, Mühlenau and Beek flow through the municipality.
 Beek and Mühlenau were canalised in the 1970s and provided with barrages to regulate the water level.
 In the course of the renaturation, barrages in the Ellerbeck area have been replaced by slides in order to restore the fishability of the waters.

 Ellerbek is connected within the Hamburger Verkehrsverbund (HVV) by the VHH bus routes 195 and 295 with the district town of Pinneberg on the one hand and Hamburg-Schnelsen and the Niendorf Nord underground station as well as Bönningstedt and the Garstedt underground station in Norderstedt on the other.
 To the east of the municipality, the AKN's A1 HVV suburban railway line runs tangentially from Hamburg-Eidelstedt (here S-Bahn connection) via Schnelsen, Bönningstedt, Quickborn and Henstedt-Ulzburg to Kaltenkirchen, and then via Bad Bramstedt to Neumünster.